Volume spikes on sector reshuffle, quadruple witching

 On top of the index reshuffling and “quadruple witching” expirations, S&P also is implementing the quarterly rebalancing of its indexes.

-Among the most active stocks on the New York Stock Exchange and Nasdaq on Friday were AT&T (T.N), Verizon Communications (VZ.N) and Facebook, all of which will be in the new communication services sector.
+Among the most active stocks on the New York Stock Exchange and Nasdaq on Friday were AT&T, Verizon Communications and Facebook, all of which will be in the new communication services sector.

-EBay (EBAY.O), also in the top 25 most active stocks on the Nasdaq on Friday, is being moved from the technology into the consumer discretionary sector, which will result in fund managers needing to buy more than 2.7 million shares in the online marketplace, according to ITG.
+EBay, also in the top 25 most active stocks on the Nasdaq on Friday, is being moved from the technology into the consumer discretionary sector, which will result in fund managers needing to buy more than 2.7 million shares in the online marketplace, according to ITG.

 “The assets associated with the information technology ETF are greater, so this is actually a net positive for eBay in that fund managers will have to buy more shares than they will have to sell,” said Ivan Cajic, head of index research at ITG in New York.